Constraints on Asymmetric Dark Matter Self Annihilation Cross Sections in Non-standard Cosmological Scenarios: Relic abundance of ADM in kination model and brane world cosmology

 Here $A_k = \sqrt{x^4 + \eta x_0^2x^2}$ and $A_b = \sqrt{x^4 + k_b}$, $\lambda = 1.32\, m M_{\rm Pl}\sqrt{g_*} $ .
 Neglecting ${\cal O} \left((\mu/T)^2\right)$, $Y^{\rm eq}_{\chi}$ and $Y^{\rm eq}_{\bar\chi}$ become

-In the standard framework of dark matter particle evolution, it is assumed that at high temperature, dark matter particles and anti--particles are in thermal equilibrium in the early universe.
-When $T \lsim m$ and for $m > |\mu_{\chi}|$, the equilibrium number densities of particle and anti--particle drops exponentially.
+In the standard framework of ADM particle and anti-particle evolution, it is assumed that at high temperature, ADM particles and anti-particles are in thermal equilibrium in the early universe.
+When $T \lsim m$ and for $m > |\mu|$, the equilibrium number densities of particle and anti-particle drop exponentially.
 It causes the interaction rate $\Gamma$ becomes smaller than the Hubble expansion rate $H$.
-Finally dark matter particles and anti--particles decouple from the equilibrium state and their comoving number densities almost stay constant from the decoupling point which is the freeze out temperature of WIMP annihilation.
+Finally ADM particles and anti-particles decouple from the equilibrium state and their comoving number densities almost stay constant from the decoupling point which is the freeze out temperature.